2023 Best Value Philosophy Bachelor's Degree Schools in the New England Region

 Holy Cross undergraduate students pay an average of $56,540 in tuition and fees each year.

-Full Philosophy at College of the Holy Cross Report
+Read full report on Philosophy at College of the Holy Cross

 You’ll be in good company if you decide to attend Boston University.
 It ranked #5 on our 2023 Best Value Philosophy Bachelor’s Degree Schools in the New England Region list.
-Located in the large city of Boston, Boston U is a private not-for-profit college with a very large student population.
+Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Boston U are $59,816 per year.

-Boston U also claimed a spot on our Best Philosophy Bachelor’s Degree Schools in the New England Region list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, Boston U also did well on our Best Philosophy Bachelor’s Degree Schools in the New England Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

-Out-of-state tuition fees for undergraduate students at UMass Boston are $35,139 per year.
+UMass Boston undergraduate students pay an average of $35,139 in tuition and fees each year.
 Philosophy majors at UMass Boston take out an average of $23,907 in student loans while working on their Bachelor's Degree.

-Explore the best philosophy colleges for a specific state in the New England region.
+Explore the best philosophy schools for a specific state in the New England region.

 Philosophy is one of 3 different types of programs to choose from.